-Regional sponsors are individuals authorized by the Company to assist in operating local delivery networks in their respective designated geographic regions.
+Regional sponsors are individuals authorized by our Company to assist in operating local delivery networks in their respective designated geographic regions.
 Under the leadership of our country headquarters, critical parts of our network, including sorting centers and line-haul, are operated by regional operating entities, most of which are subsidiaries or consolidated affiliated entities within our Group.
 We constantly evaluate the performance of our regional sponsors and optimize the portfolio of our regional sponsors.

-Commercial arrangements among the Company and its regional sponsors vary across regions.
+Commercial arrangements among us and regional sponsors vary across regions.
 We align the interests of our regional sponsors, including allowing for holdings of equity interests in the relevant operating entities and/or the country headquarters.
 When we enter into a new market, we may choose to establish our regional operating entities with regional sponsors, who may become minority shareholders in the country headquarters or regional operating entities while we beneficially own the majority interests.
 Some regional sponsors may also own all the interests in the relevant regional operating entities if it is feasible under local laws and regulations.
 We refer to such entities as unconsolidated regional operating entities.
 See "- Consolidation of Certain Regional Operating Entities" in this section for more details.

-As of December 31, 2020 2021 2022 Countries with regional sponsors - without unconsolidated regional operating entities (1) Vietnam, Malaysia, the Philippines, China Indonesia, Vietnam, Malaysia, the Philippines, Thailand, China Indonesia, Vietnam, Malaysia, the Philippines, Thailand, China, Saudi Arabia, UAE, Brazil, Egypt (4) - with unconsolidated regional operating entities (2) Indonesia, Thailand N/A (5) Mexico Countries without regional sponsors (3) Singapore, Cambodia Singapore, Cambodia Singapore, Cambodia
+As of June 30, 2020 2021 2022 2023 Countries with regional sponsors - without unconsolidated regional operating entities (1) Vietnam, Malaysia, the Philippines, China Indonesia, Vietnam, Malaysia, the Philippines, Thailand, China the Philippines, tnam, Malaysia, Thailand, China, E, Brazil, Egypt (4) with unconsolidated regional operating entities(2) Indonesia, Thailand N/A (5) Me exico Countries without regional sponsors (3) Singapore, Cambodia Singapore, Cambodia Singapore , Cambodia